I have to introduce you to my all-time favorite Christmas movie.

 “I don’t flip them, I scoop them!!”

 You have to love the infamous pancake scene.
 Elizabeth is pressured to put on a show and flip a pancake with all the guests watching.
 Felix has taught her how to “flip flop the flop flips”, but no amount of practice relieves the tension in the room at showtime.

 These are just latkes, which are shredded potato pancakes often made for Hanukkah.
-I made them a little thicker than usual so they would be a more substantial appetizer.
+I made them a little thicker than usual, like a patty, so they would be a more substantial appetizer.
 Another great option is hoecakes/Johnnycakes, which are cornmeal pancakes.

 You can make these ahead of time, store them in the fridge, then warm and crisp them in a low-heat oven for about 20 minutes before you’re ready to serve them.
 Serve with sour cream, and chopped chives.
 Make a lot because they’ll be popular!

 K-rations were individually packed nutrient bars that served as meal replacement for soldiers during war.
 Sailor Jefferson Jones gave the last of his to his shipmate, which is why Jones nearly starved.
 I honestly don’t know if K-rations are manufactured anymore, so I didn’t bother trying to find them.
 Rice crispy treats tinted army green probably taste much better anyway.